andre-lgf/indexer/README.md

 Since the objective was to retrieve only the profile using this method, the organization info is being fetched using GitHub's API via Octokit.
 A simple search solution using Elasticsearch was also implemented (can be opted in or out in the Profiles index page), and everytime a Profile gets saved, it will reindex the record, and will remove it when the Profile gets deleted, so make sure to have Elasticsearch running.
 It also makes use of Hotwire.

-It can be run locally starting the rails server (the dependencies can be installed locally too, or run by starting the desired containers), or by using docker-compose to run the entire stack (there's a nginx server configured for it, so the application can be accessed simply in `http://localhost`, without the need for the port.
+It can be run locally starting the rails server (the dependencies can be installed locally too, or run by starting the desired containers -- you may need to set `network_mode: "host"` for the containers you wish to use), or by using docker-compose to run the entire stack (there's a nginx server configured for it, so the application can be accessed simply in `http://localhost`, without the need for the port.
 It will also run in production environment when using docker-compose).

 ## Configuration
   - `.compose.env` file is used by `docker-compose`, e.g.: